 Charles Karcher debated for Sarasota (Florida) High School and graduated in 2018.
 He currently attends the University of Florida, where he studies English and International Relations.
 As a lone-wolf competitor, he reached late elimination rounds at tournaments including the Sunvitational, Florida Blue Key and Holy Cross.
 Since graduating, he has been actively involved in coaching and judging around the national LD circuit, including for Altamont (AL) and Cypress Bay (FL).
 Charles serves as the Director of the Lincoln-Douglas of the Florida Blue Key Invitational.
 His debate interests include policy arguments, critical theory and promoting small-school debate.
 Outside of debate, Charles is involved with research at UF and loves to read and travel.
 This will be his second summer teaching at the Samford Debate Institute.

 Joey Tarnowski is an incoming first-year at Samford.
 Joey competed in Lincoln-Douglas for St. Pius X high school and graduated in 2020 after attaining the #1 rank in Georgia throughout his junior and senior year.
 He made it to elimination rounds of NSDA nationals and multiple bid tournaments throughout his junior and senior year, including Florida Blue Key and University of Kentucky.
-Joey primarily specializes in policy and theory arguments, while also having extensive experience in traditional Lincoln Douglas.Anne Greer is a rising sophomore at Georgetown University.
-Anne competed in Lincoln-Douglas Debate for three years in high school and is now a student at Georgetown University, where she is entering her second year of collegiate policy debate.
-In high school, she became successful on the local circuit, winning many tournaments throughout Georgia and qualifying to the NSDA national tournament.
-In her first year of college debate, Anne qualified to the National Debate Tournament, becoming one of the few freshmen to do so.
+Joey primarily specializes in policy and theory arguments, while also having extensive experience in traditional Lincoln Douglas.Ethan Greer is a rising sophomore at Georgetown University.
+He competed in Lincoln-Douglas Debate for three years in high school and is now a student at Georgetown University, where he is entering his second year of collegiate policy debate.
+In high school, he became successful on the local circuit, winning many tournaments throughout Georgia and qualifying to the NSDA national tournament.
+In his first year of college debate, he qualified to the National Debate Tournament, becoming one of the few freshmen to do so.

 Public Forum Lab